 In 2009 the DMLBS project began the complex process of completely digitizing its editorial processes, with a view to the preparation of electronic XML data for the entire text and the planning of its delivery online.

 David Howlett retired as Editor of the Dictionary in 2011 after more than thirty years' tireless service to the project.
 At his retirement less than 10% of the overall dictionary remained to be drafted.
-He was succeeded as Editor by Richard Ashdowne, formerly an assistant editor of the Dictionary.
+He was succeeded as Editor by Richard Ashdowne, formerly an assistant editor of the Dictionary, who saw the project through to completion.
+The final fascicule of the Dictionary, XVII (Syr to Z), was published in December 2013.